Recent from talks

 Karl Pilkington

-He presented the Sky travel comedy series An Idiot Abroad and its followup The Moaning of Life.
+He has presented the Sky travel comedy series An Idiot Abroad and its followup The Moaning of Life.
 He made his acting debut in Gervais's comedy-drama series Derek.
 He also co-created, co-wrote, and starred in the comedy series Sick of It, commissioned and broadcast by Sky One.

 Pilkington was born on 23 September 1972 in Sale, Cheshire (now part of Greater Manchester).
 He grew up in the Racecourse Estate in Sale, and has an elder sister and brother.[citation needed]